andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

 is
 [Conclude](https://hackage.haskell.org/package/functor-combinators/docs/Data-Functor-Contravariant-Conclude.html).
-A `Conclude f` allows you to combine two `f` values, and one will be picked to use based on inspection of the input value (I like to think of this one as the "sharding" abstraction).
-Then, like in the case with the parsers, we want to find a way to give `Choice` some `Conclude` interface, we could look for the "type that gives us a free `Conclude` structure"; we can look that up and see that it is [`Dec`](https://hackage.haskell.org/package/functor-combinators/docs/Data-Functor-Contravariant-Divisible-Free.html), and so we use `Dec Choice a` for our sum type consumer.
+A `Conclude f` allows you to combine two `f` values, and one will be picked to use based on inspection of the input value.
+Upon recognizing this, we look for find a way to give `Choice` some `Conclude` interface and search up "the type that gives us a free `Conclude` structure".
+Following that search, we arrive at [`Dec`](https://hackage.haskell.org/package/functor-combinators/docs/Data-Functor-Contravariant-Divisible-Free.html), and so we use `Dec Choice a` for our sum type consumer.